 Whitening strips are safe for fillings, crowns, veneers, and other restorations but will not whiten them like your natural teeth.

 If you are allergic to peroxide, all-natural whitening strips are available.
 These alternatives are not as effective at removing stains.
-However, they can help remove plaque and debris and improve bad breath, which ultimately enhances the color and health of your teeth.
+However, they can help remove plaque and debris and improve bad breath, ultimately enhancing your teeth' color and health.

 Read below to learn how whitening strips compare to other popular whitening treatments:

 |Cost||$262 to $1,180||$50 to $300||$10 to $50||$3 to $15||$2 to $10|